Permissionless-Software-Foundation/ipfs-p2wdb-service-old/README.md

 P2WDB is an acronym for pay-to-write database.
 It's a peer-to-peer (p2p) databse that operates similarly to a blockchain.
 It solves two growing problems in the blockchain space:

 - **On-chain data** - Blockchains can be thought of as censorship resistant databases.
 They are great at censorship resistance, but they are really bad at being databases.
 On-chain data 'bloat' or 'state management' is one of the hardest scaling problems in the blockchain space.
-The P2WDB helps blockchains scale by proving a place to move data off-chain, but still be able to access that data on-chain.
+The P2WDB helps blockchains scale by providing a place to move data off-chain, but still be able to access that data on-chain.

 - **Cross-chain communication** - Blockchains are like islands or silos.
 They are isolated from one another and can not easily communicate with one another.
 This leads to tribalism and a mentality of a zero-sum game.
 The P2WDB is a cross-chain communication medium.
 An event on one chain can be communicated and effect a smart contract on another chain.